 - or if the above are unable to attend, close friends

 Households that live together may sit or stand together but mourners or groups of mourners that do not co-habit must observe social distancing of 2 metres at all times or a minimum of 1 metre where this is not possible.

-Anyone showing symptoms of CoVid19 must not attend services.
+We advise anyone showing symptoms of CoVid19 not to attend services.